kejaed/SullyText/README.md

 The talk included subtitles, so this is an attempt to create a first draft of a transcript from the subtitles.

+So far the experiment is using the following bits and pieces:

+* Python (matplotlib, PIL)
+* OpenCV
+* Tesseract